tytydraco/yessleep/out/The_stars_werent_designed_to_guide_us_Theyre_a_signal_from_the_God_of_Death_and_I_accidentally_helped_them_Part_1.md

 I hadn’t invented anything; I just transcribed its profane message when the time was right.

 Once I had submitted my design to the patent office, Sallow was done with me.
 My role was to be a catalyst and nothing more.
 I released the contagion.
 From there, the pandemic was slow but inevitable.
+With my circuit board as the foundation, technology was able to advance exponentially.

 And since Pale Death had no more use for my mind, they did not feel compelled to spend their energy protecting it from the onslaught.